Servant of God: The Story of Chaplain Emil J. Kapaun

 The agonizing hardships of captivity took their toll on Kapaun’s physical health and he was eventually transferred to what has been described as a “filthy, unheated hospital.”
 As the U.S. Army records, “As he was being carried to the hospital, he asked God’s forgiveness for his captors, and made his fellow prisoners promise to keep their faith.”
 On May 23, 1951, Chaplain Kapaun died in Pyoktong, North Korea.

 Emil Joseph Kapaun was not soon forgotten.
-Prisoners who returned recounted his bravery, compassion, and unbreakable spirit.
+Prisoners who returned recounted stories of his bravery, compassion, and unbreakable spirit.
 They also credited him with saving not only their lives, but also the lives of hundreds more.
 For his actions during the Battle of Unsan from November 1-2, 1950, Kapaun was posthumously awarded the Distinguished Service Cross, which was upgraded in 2013 to the United State’s military’s highest decoration for valor under fire, the Medal of Honor.

 National Medal of Honor Museum: Emil J. Kapaun.

 The Wichita Eagle: Kapaun Sainthood Could Soon be one Step Closer.

 U.S. Army: Biography for Chaplain (Capt.)
 Emil Kapaun.

 U.S. Army: Chaplain Emil J. Kapaun - A Hero Among Soldiers.